Perfect Teeth

-Perfect Teeth is the seventh and final studio album by Washington, D.C.
-Indie band Unrest, released on August 9, 1993 through 4AD.
+Perfect Teeth is the seventh and final studio album by the Washington, D.C., indie band Unrest, released on August 9, 1993, by 4AD.
 The album was recorded at Pachyderm Studios.
-Unrest initially joked with their management about having Simon Le Bon of Duran Duran produce the album, which led to him coming into the studio, but not being involved with production.
+Unrest initially joked with their management about having Simon Le Bon of Duran Duran to produce the album, which led to him coming into the studio, but not being involved with production.

-Perfect Teeth was Unrest's highest selling album, and was initially released as a box set of 7" vinyl records before being released in other formats such as compact disc and cassette.
-The album received positive reviews from Select, Spin and the Chicago Tribune but was dismissed by Entertainment Weekly who found that the music lacked depth.
+Perfect Teeth was Unrest's highest selling album and was initially released as a box set of 7" vinyl records before being released in other formats such as compact disc and cassette.
+The album received positive reviews from Select, Spin and the Chicago Tribune but was dismissed by Entertainment Weekly which found that the music lacked depth.
 Retrospective reviews in AllMusic referred to the album as Unrest's peak while Spin echoed Entertainment Weeklys opinion.